 Context: Each energetic ion or electron that impinges on one of the EPI-Hi sensors (LET1, LET2 or HET) and satisfies the detector coincidence requirements generates an “event”.
 The telemetry bandwidth allocated to EPI-Hi is inadequate to telemeter all of the data for all of the events recorded by the sensors.
 The objective of the onboard event processing performed by each of the peripheral MISCs will be to analyze each event to determine the species and energy of the particle that generated the event, and to maintain tables of species/energy counters that will record the rates of different categories of events.
 The rate data will be the main telemetered data product, along with a prioritized subset of the event data (for diagnostic purposes).

-Each peripheral MISC FSW shall acquire science data from the front-end electronics (the PHASICs) in each EPI-Hi Sensor.
+Each peripheral MISC FSW shall acquire science event data from the front-end electronics (the PHASICs) in each EPI-Hi Sensor.

 Context: Event control logic on the FPGA will interrupt the MISC processor (also embedded in the FPGA) and the flight software when event data are ready to be read into memory.